Keldysh Functional Renormalization Group Treatment of Finite-Ranged Interactions in Quantum Point Contacts: Importance of feedback frequencies

 \section{Importance of feedback frequencies}

 In this section, we discuss the importance of the feedback frequencies in the vertex (c.f.\ Sec.~\ref{dynamic_feedback_length}) for low-energy observables.
-In particular we use the linear response conductance $g$ of Eq.~\eqref{conductance_1} as example.
-In order to illustrate the underlying mechanism we first focus on the system at $T=0$.
+In particular, we use the linear response conductance $g$ of Eq.~\eqref{conductance_1} as an example.
+In order to illustrate the underlying mechanism, we first focus on the system at $T=0$.
 In this case, the conductance consists only of the one-particle contribution \eqref{op_g}, i.e.\ it is completely determined by the knowledge of $\Sigma(\mu)$.
 We obtain $\Sigma(\mu)$ via our fRG flow, i.e.\ in order to understand the influence of our treatment of the two-particle vertex on the conductance, we have to take a look at the flow equations formulated in Sec.~\ref{sec_flow_equations}.
-In the $T=0$ case, we can prove here two exact statements (\ref{imp_self_up},\ref{imp_self_down}).
-First we consider the self-energy at the chemical potential.
-By using the FDTS \eqref{vertex_fdts} and performing the limit $T\rightarrow 0$, we obtain \begin{widetext}